 These accidents resulted in hundreds of fatalities and many thousands of injuries.
 The negligent driver or company should be held responsible for paying you for your damages, which might include medical expenses, lost wages, pain and suffering, and more.
 If you were hurt in an accident with a truck, you might wonder how long you can wait to file a claim.

 Texas, like other states, has laws in place to limit the time you have to file a personal injury claim.
 These laws apply to civil cases.
-Generally, the law requires you to file a claim within two years after you sustain an injury.
+Generally, the law in Texas requires you to file a claim within two years after you sustain an injury.
 File a complaint as soon as possible after an injury.
 You should not wait until the limit is almost reached.

 The longer you wait to file a lawsuit, the more challenging it becomes to prove your injuries and damages.
 Therefore, to make sure that you will get the most for your claim, always file a lawsuit as soon as practical after the accident occurs.